 - Additional scholarship information is available on this page.

 Most PhD students receive a research assistantship, and applicants will be notified of RA award upon admission offer.
 Assistantships for master's programs are limited, please check the program application specific pages.

 All students are required to have their own personal laptop.
 The majority of course lecture notes, daily class schedules, and other curriculum related information are only provided online.
 These resources include lecture presentations, streaming media and online assignments.
-See TTUHSC's ITSC computer requirements page.
+See our recommended computer requirements page..